Nova Scotia Museum listed by Nova Scotia Tourism Regions

 Balmoral Grist Mill

-Come discover Balmoral Grist Mill Museum; a three-storey mill with an overshot waterwheel, tucked away in a wooded gorge on Matheson’s Brook.
+Come discover Balmoral Grist Mill Museum; a three-storey mill tucked away in a wooded gorge on Matheson’s Brook.

 See the mill in action, just as it would have been when Alexander McKay opened it in 1874.
 Hear the whir of wooden gears as shafts and pulleys turn the original Scottish granite millstones.
 Watch as grains are ground, sifted and turned into flour.